aghee/Simple_Calculator_Python/README.md

 # Simple_Calculator
-A Basic Calculator in Python
+A basic calculator in python